What is a Merger Model?

 Method of Discharge of Purchase Consideration

 The fundamental sources of funding an acquisition are shares, debt, and cash.
 The foremost consideration that the acquiring companies have in mind while issuing a consideration is whether it would lead to accretion (increase in EPS) or dilution (decrease in EPS).
-It also must ensure that in the process, the company does not take on more debt than it can sustain.
+It also must ensure that the company does not take on more debt than it can sustain in the process.
 The company must also be conscious of not giving away such amounts of cash to jeopardize its liquidity.
 An ideal discharge combination would be any mix of cash, debt, and stocks that satisfy the long-term goals of the company.

 The following example shall provide a better understanding

 Co.
-A (acquiring company) is in the process of taking over Co.
+A, an acquiring company, is in the process of taking over Co.
 B (target company).

 |No of Shares||7,50,000||5,00,000|

 The board of Co.
 A resolves to discharge the PC in the following manner:

 - To issue 1 share in Co A for every 10 shares held